Andrettin/Wyrmsun/readme.txt

 - Increased Spearman damage from 5 to 6.

 * User Interface
+- Reworked the main menu to be QML-based.
 - F11 is now the screenshot hotkey.
 - Reworked the game's rendering system and graphical interface to use the Qt Framework.
 - The game is now always in borderless fullscreen mode, as the new UI framework supports that.
 The main purpose of the windowed mode was to allow alt-tabbing seamlessly, which the borderless fullscreen mode also provides.
 And unlike the old fullscreen functionality, this supports any resolution.
+- Reworked the tech tree menu.
+- The scenario menu is now depicted as a tree.

 -----------------------------------------------------------------------
 - 4.1.4